Ramin Mazaheri

 Ramin Mazaheri (رامین مظاهری; born 21 April 1983) is an Iranian audio engineer, music producer, and musician.

-He has been cooperating, as an engineer, in the production of several significant albums, such as Aah-Baran (Mohammad-Reza Shajarian), Pieces from Iranian Composers (Tehran Symphonic Orchestra) Mian-e Khorshid Haye Hamisheh (Rastak Ensemble), To Life (Minus1), Rebel (Kourosh Yaghmaei); and some popular TV series, including Mokhtarnameh, Shahrzad, Mehmooni 1 & 2 and Shookhi Kardam; He also has produced several tracks for some Iranian singers such as Mazyar Fallahi and Ehsan Haghshenas.
+He has been cooperating, as an engineer, in the production of several significant albums, such as Aah-Baran (Mohammad-Reza Shajarian), Pieces from Iranian Composers (Tehran Symphonic Orchestra) Mian-e Khorshidha-ye Hamisheh (Rastak Ensemble), To Life (Minus1), Rebel (Kourosh Yaghmaei); and some popular TV series, including Mokhtarnameh, Shahrzad, Mehmooni 1 & 2 and Shookhi Kardam; He also has produced several tracks for some Iranian singers such as Mazyar Fallahi and Ehsan Haghshenas.